golanlevin/ExperimentalCapture/students/michelle/project2.md

   * Use the [AnimToCurve](../michelle/Scripts/AnimToCurve) script
   * Use the [AutoPipe](../michelle/Scripts/AutoPipe) script with 'animation' and 'rebuild curve' selected
   * Use 'taper' feature
-  * Rotoscope animation to timing
+  * Rotoscope animation to match timing
 - Use 3-point lighting
 - Set up camera angles
 - Render